rajkhatri/HashtagDetector/README.md

 	Hello #world.
 How are you doing today? #awesomesauce #hashtags #hashtagdetector

 Will result in 4 hashtags.
-Each will have an independant tap area.
+Each will have an independent tap area.

 	Hello#World   #!@@